salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-shadow-root-mode-getter.md

 For security the `ShadowRoot#mode` getter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/ShadowRoot/docs/mode-getter.md -->
-## ShadowRoot.prototype.mode getter
+## get: ShadowRoot.prototype.mode

-The [`ShadowRoot.prototype.mode`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/mode) property determines whether the shadow root is accessible from JavaScript.
-When the value is `closed` the shadow root is not exposed to the scripting environment.
-The shadow root’s implementation internals are inaccessible and unchangeable from JavaScript.
+### Goal

+ - To force a reported mode of 'closed'.

+### Design

+- Patch getter on `ShadowRoot.prototype.mode` descriptor to return `'closed'`.

-### Distorted Behavior
+### Distorted behavior

-This distortion returns `closed` when a getter accesses the `mode` property on any element with an attached shadow DOM.
+- Each time code accesses `mode` property on any element with an attached shadow DOM this distortion will return `'closed'`.
 <!-- END generated embed, please keep comment -->